uManuel/coe-path-modules/modules/1.9-angular-complete-guide/notes.md

 **Subjects** are similar than `@EventEmitter` and you have use it in services or when you want to transfer data cross components, it's a good practice because are optimized and you can use operators like an observable, but if you use `@output()` you have to use `EventEmitters`

+## Section 14: Course Project observables

+Update EventEmitters by observables and update use subscriptions on the project
 ## Section 17: Pipes

 Changes the output of the data like: